 All adults and children should remove their hat when entering the building.
 This is a school rule for students.
 Adults can help set a good example by serving as positive role models and removing their hats when entering the building as well.

 Every child must have an updated emergency card on file in the school office.
 These cards are by far the most important information regarding your child's safe care.
 In the event that you or a designated emergency contact person cannot be reached during an emergency, these cards give us the consent to seek medical attention for your child.
 Parents must provide at least three working telephone numbers on the emergency card.
 These cards will be sent home at the beginning of the school year.
-Please fill out the forms and return it to your child's teacher.
+Please fill out the forms and return them to your child's teacher.
 Also, it is important for you to update the cards if any information changes.